disclaimer

 Do Sealed Records Show up In Wisconsin Background Checks?

-Sealed and expunged records generally do not show up in Wisconsin background checks.
+Sealed and expunged records typically do not appear in Wisconsin background checks.
 However, judges in the state may only order the expungement of criminal conviction records maintained by the circuit court, but not records stored by other agencies.
 Additionally, expunged records cannot be removed from the Wisconsin criminal history repository.
 As a result, the department possesses expunged criminal conviction files that cease to exist in the state court system.

 Who Can See Sealed Criminal Records in Wisconsin?

 Members of the public may access sealed or expunged criminal records from agencies other than the courts.
-Agencies involved in arrests or conviction of offenders in the state maintain records of the case as the defendant proceeds in the state criminal justice process.
-Hence, because the judge only has the authority to order the deletion or expungement of records from the court’s database, public members may retrieve expunged criminal records from the other agencies that store it.
+Agencies involved in the arrest or conviction of offenders in the state maintain records of the case as the defendant proceeds through the state's criminal justice process.
+Hence, because the judge only has the authority to order the deletion or expungement of records from the court’s database, public members may retrieve expunged criminal records from other agencies that store them.

-Also, records that are merely sealed but not expunged are not deleted but kept confidential.
-Under such circumstances, the general public will not have access to the records, but law enforcement agencies will see it.
+Additionally, records that are merely sealed but not expunged are not destroyed; instead, they are kept confidential.
+Under such circumstances, the general public will not have access to the records, but law enforcement agencies will see them.

 How to Obtain Sealed Records in Wisconsin